Higher Koszul duality and connections with $n$-hereditary algebras: Introduction

 Having developed our theory for one part of the higher hereditary dichotomy, we ask and provide an answer to whether something similar holds in the higher representation finite case.
-Inspired by and seeking to generalize the notion of almost Koszul algebras as developed by Brenner, Butler and King \cite{Brenner-Butler-King}, we arrive at the definition of \textit{almost $n$-$T$-Koszul algebras}.
-This enables us to show a similar characterization result as in the $n$-$T$-Koszul case, namely \cref{nrepfinchar}.
+Inspired by and seeking to generalize the notion of almost Koszul algebras as developed by Brenner, Butler and King \cite{Brenner-Butler-King}, we define \textit{(minimally) almost $n$-$T$-Koszul algebras}.
+This enables us to show a similar characterization result as in the $n$-$T$-Koszul case, namely the following theorem.